delvier/FEDS_Font_Tool/README.md

 The binary is read until 256 pixels are filled, so the size of each glyph may not be divisible by five bytes.
 For example, ``01 F0`` as the last block of the glyph data is valid, if, say, the first pixel coloured F is the last of 256 pixels.

 ##### Colour
-The colours are tones of reds.
-The below are approximations, except for zero.
+The below table is an example of colour for each half-byte, if the background is dark.
+Attached ``4bpp.pal`` is a palette implementing it.
 Half-byte | Colour
 ----------|-------
 0x0 | (Transparent)